Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 11 November 2025 02.22.57 UTC
+- WIB: Selasa, 11 November 2025 03.32.27 UTC
-- WITA: Selasa, 11 November 2025 03.22.57 UTC
+- WITA: Selasa, 11 November 2025 04.32.27 UTC
-- WIT: Selasa, 11 November 2025 04.22.57 UTC
+- WIT: Selasa, 11 November 2025 05.32.27 UTC

 Kutipan Inspiratif:
-"Successful people are not gifted; they just work hard, then succeed on purpose."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: success
+Kategori: nature